Chalanie Stiebel Lawton

 Jessica is a strong believer in the Centred philosophy of empowering clients to be their own agents of change.
 She believes in a multidimensional approach to therapy and aims to assist clients in examining the multiple layers of their issues in order to bring about real change.
 She constantly operates from the Strengths Perspective, in which clients’ abilities, resources, and positive traits are the focus.

-Jessica is in the process of gaining licensure as a Psychologist with the Council for Professions Supplementary to Medicine.
+Jessica is licensed as a Psychologist with the Council for Professions Supplementary to Medicine.

 CENTRED is a therapeutic practice that offers psychological interventions for young people and their families, and adults dealing with social and emotional difficulties.